Charles Lynam

-Life
+Biography

 Lynam was born in Colwich, Staffordshire, son of George and Hannah Lynam, and was educated at Christ's Hospital School in London.
 After being articled with a London architect he joined his father's architectural practice in Stoke-upon-Trent, and in 1853 became a partner of the firm.
 His father died later that year.

 An early project was The Villas, 24 houses built for the Stokeville Building Society in Stoke-upon-Trent, some of which are now listed buildings.

 Lynam designed many public buildings in the Stoke-on-Trent area: these include the Public Free Library in Stoke-upon-Trent, and the North Staffordshire Royal Infirmary in Hartshill.
 He designed several churches in the area, including the Hartshill Cemetery chapels and Christ Church in Fenton, and restored many churches in Staffordshire and elsewhere.
 Among industrial buildings, he designed the Milton Hollins Tile Works in 1869 as well as those of three other tile making firms, Mintons Ltd in Stoke-upon-Trent and Craven Dunnill (1874) and Maw and Company (1883) in Jackfield, Shropshire.

 In 1857 Lynam married Lucy (1834–1906), daughter of local historian Dr Robert Garner, author of The Natural History of Staffordshire.
 They lived at The Quarry in Hartshill, and had 14 children.

 In 1882 he was elected a Fellow of the Royal Institute of British Architects, and in 1895 he brought their annual national Congress to Stoke.

 In 1899 he published an exhaustive study and illustrated catalogue of the inscriptions on the ancient church bells of Staffordshire.
 This work also served to illustrate his preferred method of working - as the North Staffordshire Field Club noted of him in their obituary of 1921:

 In his old age he was elected Mayor of Stoke in 1903.
 Lynam died at Cliff Bank House in Stoke-on-Trent, on 21 February 1921, aged 92.